Ivandepv/Ivandepv/README.md

-- 👋 Hi, I’m @Jorge Coronado currently student.
+- 👋 Hi, I’m @Jorge Coronado currently an Undergraduate Student.
-- 👀 I’m interested in Programming since child, therefore I have been learning early and got good results.
+- 👀 I’ve been interested in Programming since I was child, therefore I have been learning early and got good results.
-- 🌱 I’m currently studying in @Tecnologico de Monterrey CSN a bachelor computer scientist.
+- 🌱 I’m currently studying in @Tecnologico de Monterrey CSN a bachelor's in Computer Science.

 -     My current skills are